pxbn/smartMirror/README.md

 ## Usage
 You have to add all necessary API keys in lines 51, 86 and 107.
-Then simply run the pythonscript with the included venv!@
+Then simply run the pythonscript with the included venv!

 Have fun!